Development & Sustainability

 Other planning strategies taught by WEFTA engineers might include compiling an asset inventory and a system map showing the completed facilities and related infrastructure to assist with long term management of the systems.

-WEFTA engineers design and build water and sanitation projects to be in compliance with laws, regulations, and environmental policies.
+WEFTA engineers design and build water and sanitation projects to be in compliance with applicable laws, regulations, and environmental policies.
 Volunteers and local partners provide information and training to water committees so the systems are operated and managed in accordance with local protocols.

 After a sanitation or water project is completed, WEFTA volunteers and local partners work to promote good sanitation and hygiene practices in homes, schools, and local institutions, and to raise awareness of the benefits of an environmentally comprehensive sanitation program.